 You can rejoin the barge at any of the three locks along the way.
 Opt to use one of the bikes to ride ahead of the walkers.

-While sailing along the Saône River take in a presentation by a local wine expert and enjoy a horizontal tasting.
+Cruise along the Saône River before arriving to Chalon-sur-Saône.
+Take in a presentation by a local wine expert and enjoy a horizontal tasting on board.
 Spend a relaxing afternoon walking through the footpaths around Chalon-sur-Saône.
 Choose to do some shopping in town or relax on board with a glass of local wine.

 Cycle along the Côte de Beaune, stopping at villages and vineyards along the way.
-Explore the vineyard of Puligny Montrachet and Meursault while stopping to sample some wines.
+Explore the vineyards of Chateau de Chassigny-Montrachet while stopping to sample some wines.
 This mostly flat ride is an ideal way to experience quintessential Burgundy.

 Transfer to Beaune, the historic wine capital of Burgundy.
 Enjoy a tour with a docent, exploring the Hospices of Beaune, a charitable hospital that has been funded by the annual wine auction for over 155 years.
 Delve into history and discuss the relationship of the hospice with the powerful wine merchants of Burgundy.
 Enjoy some free time to explore before catching the train to Paris.